samwise41/training-plan/endurance_plan.md

    * **Confirm that you determined the correct week:** Confirm with the athlete that you identified the correct week of the plan.

+3. **Review the Training history:** Review the training history in Appendix C in addition to the current week schedule to identify overall progress and identify best days for certain training sessions.

-3. **Establish the Next Microcycle:** Once the current position is identified, establish the specific schedule for the next week.
+4. **Establish the Next Microcycle:** Once the current position is identified, establish the specific schedule for the next week.
 This involves aligning the intensity and volume with the goals of that specific phase to maximize training adaptations while respecting the progressive overload logic built into the plan.

-4. **Verify the Zones:** Ensure that the power and heart rate zones used in the upcoming week's prescriptions match the most recent testing data found in the baseline metrics.
+5. **Verify the Zones:** Ensure that the power and heart rate zones used in the upcoming week's prescriptions match the most recent testing data found in the baseline metrics.

-5. **Iterative Adjustments:** At the end of each microcycle, review the athlete's notes in the MTP to determine if the volume or intensity for the following week needs to be modulated.
+6. **Iterative Adjustments:** At the end of each microcycle, review the athlete's notes in the MTP to determine if the volume or intensity for the following week needs to be modulated.